DattaSohel/Expenditure-Data-Analytics--/README.md

 You can find the dataset on the given link
 <a href: https://drive.google.com/drive/folders/1FkmFVL8wlJmQWP1z52TD8PlhOJhitTyI?usp

+<h2><b>What did the dataset have?</h2></b>

+The dataset comprised multiple files detailing state expenditures over several years.
+My primary objective was to apply my data analysis skills to extract meaningful insights from this extensive information.

+To achieve this, I wrote approximately 200 lines of Python code utilizing libraries such as Pandas and Matplotlib for data manipulation and visualization.

 <h2><b>Introduction</b></h2>

 In the <b>Expenditure Data Analysis Project</b>, I undertook a comprehensive analysis of a large dataset provided by Niti Aayog, focusing on the expenditure of various Indian states.